 - Head Teacher- Miss Sally King

 The SEND Policy was updated and re-written in January 2015 to bring it into line with the new Special Educational Needs and Disabilities (SEND) Code of Practice (August 2014), as a direct result of changes in the Law (i.e. Section 3 of the new Children and Families Act March 2014).
 This was completed in consultation with staff, parents and Governors.
-The Send policy is reviewed every 3 years.
+The Send policy is reviewed every 3 years and was reviewed in February 2018.
 The school also updated its School Local Offer which forms part of Gloucestershire’s Local Offer and is a document that highlights to parents the provision and procedures for children with Special Educational Needs and/or Disabilities at our school.
 This document was written in consultation with staff, Governors and a working party of parents.

 Number of pupils with SEND (2016/17):